binkley/kotlin-rational/README.md

 ### Factory constructor

 Rather than provide a public constructor, always use the `over` infix operator (or `valueOf` factory method).
 This maintains invariants such as "lowest terms" (numerator and denominator are coprime), sign handling, and reuse of special case objects.

 ### Special case handling _vs_ sealed class

 This code uses special case handling for non-finite values.
 An alternative would be to use a sealed class with separate subclasses for special cases.
 This would potentially provide handling of infinitesimals.
-However, the abstraction bleeds between subclasses.
-It is unclear if a sealed class makes clearer code.
+However, this abstraction bleeds between subclasses.
+It is unclear if a sealed class makes the code clearer.

 ### Avoid duplication

 One of the implementation choices was to share common code between `FixedBigRational` and `FloatingBigRational` as much as possible.
 To do this in Kotlin, these types extend a common base class, `BigRationalBase` and either member functions, or extension functions on a generic type.

 More interesting is avoiding duplication of class-level properties (constants) and functions while retaining subtype-specific behavior.
 An example is a constant like `ONE` or a shared factory method like `valueOf`.
 An example of subtype-specific behavior is that `FloatingBigDecimal.valueOf` produces `NaN` for a rational like `1 over 0`, but `FixedBigRational.valueOf` raises an `ArithmeticException`.

 To avoid duplication for class-level features, the companion objects for `FixedBigRational` and `FloatingBigRational` extend `BigRationalCompanion`.
 That companion objects are full types and can extend base classes and implement interfaces is an underappreciated feature of Kotlin.

 ### GCD vs LCM

 There are several places that might use LCM (_eg_, dividing rationals).
 This code relies on the factory constructor (`valueOf`) for GCM in reducing rationals to proper form, and `gcm` and `lcm` methods are recursive between themselves.

 Do note, however, this code implements GCD and LCM recursively in terms of each other.